 Peas are one of the world’s oldest crops.
 Wild peas were foraged centuries before they were domesticated as the trellis climbers we know today.
 Peas were one of the first plants to be selectively bred by farmers, and were the key crop that Gregor Mendel used in the 1800s to figure out how plant genetics and hybridization worked.

-Peas come in two varieties: shelling peas and “snap” or “snow” peas.
-Both types need the same conditions for growing, but shelling peas do not have an edible pod and therefore the peas must be removed or “shucked” from the pod.
+There are many heirloom and specialty varieties of peas available in garden catalogs.
+Peas come in two basic types: shelling peas and “snap” or “snow” peas.
+Both types need the same conditions for growing, but shelling peas do not have an edible pod and therefore the peas must be removed or “shucked” from the pod after harvest.

 In contrast, snap or snow peas are meant to be eaten whole, pod and all.
 Snap peas are usually thicker and broader than snow peas, and can often be sweeter, too.

-I prefer to grow snap and snow peas because they are less work at harvest, and provide even more deliciousness to eat.
+Many people prefer to grow snap and snow peas because they are less work at harvest, and you get the edible pod, too.

 To get the best head start, turn over your pea planting beds in the fall, add manure to the soil, and mulch well.
 Then 4 to 6 weeks before the last spring frost, sow seeds outdoors when soil temperatures reach 45 degrees F. (To check soil temperatures, use this handy soil thermometer.)